 - Many Georgia schools have fewer grades than a full Grade Cluster (e.g., a Middle School with only grades 7 and 8).
-Points will be awarded based on the number of grades within schools that meet the requirements of A, B, or C and property tenancy. - Some recently established schools do not have data for options A through C. For such schools, the Applicant may utilize district-level scores for grades served by that school.

-• If two or more qualifying schools overlap in grades, an individual grade will only be counted once.
+Points will be awarded based on the number of grades within schools that meet the requirements of A, B, or C and property tenancy. - Some recently established schools do not have data for options A through C. For such schools, the Applicant may utilize scores of the applicable grade cluster for the school district. - If two or more qualifying schools overlap in grades, an individual grade will only be counted once.